What Are Benzodiazepines?

 Types of Benzodiazepine Drugs

-There are many different types of benzodiazepines available.
+There are many different types of benzodiazepine drugs available.
 Some of the most common include:

 - Triazolam: a medication more commonly recognized as Halcion that helps with insomnia and sleeping disorders.